🌍 Free Course – AI Right Now – How Artificial Intelligence Is Changing the World in 2026

 A Global, Uneven Landscape

 AI adoption is not uniform.
-Different countries, industries, and communities experience AI very differently.
+Different countries, industries, and communities experience AI in very different ways.

 Some regions prioritise regulation and oversight.
-Others emphasise speed and innovation.
-Some organisations invest heavily in AI skills and governance, while others adopt tools with little preparation.
+Others prioritise speed and innovation.
+Some organisations invest heavily in skills and governance, while others adopt tools with limited preparation.

 This uneven development creates gaps:

-Recognising these differences is essential to understanding why AI feels empowering in some contexts and threatening in others.
+Recognising these differences is essential to understanding why AI feels empowering in some contexts and concerning in others.

 Why Continuous Awareness Matters

-One of the most important ideas to take from this lesson is that AI is not static.
+One of the most important ideas in this lesson is that AI is not static.

 Tools evolve quickly.
 Uses change.
 Risks shift.
 Policies adapt.
-What was accurate a year ago may already be outdated.
+What was accurate even a year ago may no longer be reliable.

-This is why AI understanding cannot be a one-time exercise.
+Understanding AI is therefore not a one time exercise.
 It requires ongoing awareness, regular review, and a willingness to update assumptions.
-This course is designed to provide a current snapshot — not a permanent answer.
+This course provides a current snapshot, not a permanent answer.

 Setting the Direction for the Course